Celebrating Thirteen Years Online

 THE SOLUTION

 After experimenting with several monohull shapes, it became readily apparent that no matter how deep we would make the hull it would not add appreciably greater stability.
-The reason for this is not so intuitively realized: By adding depth we were also adding volume, so yes we could add ballast and yes it could be located lower down thus lowering the center of gravity - both of which are righting forces - but we also were adding buoyancy low down - an upsetting force!
-With a mono-hull type, we were chasing our tail...!
+The reason for this is not so intuitively realized: By adding depth we were also adding volume, so yes we could add ballast and yes that weight could be located lower down thus lowering the center of gravity - both of which are righting forces - however we also were adding buoyancy low down - an upsetting force!
+It quickly became evident that with a mono-hull shape, we were chasing our tail...!

-Once we investigated a 'tunnel hull' or semi-catamaran hull form, we quickly realized that we could add considerable depth without adding much volume.
-This allowed a deep location for the ballast allowing us to lower the center of gravity without adding too much buoyancy where it was not wanted - i.e. low down.
+Then we investigated a 'tunnel hull' or semi-catamaran hull form and quickly realized we could add depth without adding very much to the total immersed volume.
+This allowed a deep location for the ballast, allowing us to lower the center of gravity without adding too much buoyancy where it was not wanted - i.e. low down.

 A further benefit of the 'tunnel hull' form is that yet another requirement of the design could be accommodated: That the house boat be able to move around under its own power.
 The 'tunnel' thus allowed us to place two outboard motors aft and on center, and still have reasonably good water flow to the propellers.

-The images shown here were developed to show the original concept to the owner.
-Fully detailed plans have also been developed for construction.
-If they are of interest, please see our Plans List web page, and look in the Power Boats section for a houseboat called the Drifter 36.
+The drawings shown here were developed to show the original concept to the owner.
+A separate and fully detailed set of Building Plans have been developed for actual construction which further detail the interior, the structure, tanks and ballast.
+If they are of interest, please see our Plans List web page, and look in the Power Boats section for the Drifter 36.

 36' Houseboat - DRIFTER - Kasten Marine Design, Inc.